 Here you'll be defining all the webpages and folders you need and how they're organized.

-Web Services will provide you with a suggested IA within a week after your Web Workshop session.
+If you'd like, Web Services can provide you with a suggested IA after your Web Workshop session.
 Start by reviewing this document with your team.

 If you have minor changes, like changing a few page titles or adding a few pages, then make those changes and go on to Step 3.